 If you have questions, please approach:

-- Lucy McCloughan for questions on Human Phenome reporting (or HDR UK Scotland)
+- Lucy McCloughan for Applied Analytics (or HDR UK Scotland)

-- Alysha Morgan on Public Health (or HDR UK Wales/NI)
+- Alysha Morgan for Public Health (or HDR UK Wales/NI)

-- Richard Houghton on Understanding Causes of Disease (or HDR UK Cambridge)
+- Richard Houghton for Understanding Causes of Disease (or HDR UK Cambridge)

-- Graham Bagley on Clinical Trials (or HDR UK Oxford)
+- Victoria Effiom for Clinical Trials (or HDR UK Oxford)

 - Kevin Dunn for HDR UK Midlands